-With Windows® XP operating system, a number of icons appears on the taskbar.
-Use the cursor to hover over the icon and display its function.
+With Windows Vista[®], a number of icons appear on the taskbar.
+Use the cursor to hover over an icon and display its function.
 Right-click on the icon to display its menu options, or double-click on the icon to launch it.